-That kind of suits my personality, one I’m impatient and that’s the trait as well, I’m not one to, I don’t really like relying on what the market’s doing to create, to manufacture equity or manufacture growth.
-I don’t like sitting still and it’s worked out well for us particularly in the Perth market where a lot of property owners have bought at the wrong time and now the market’s taking a shift and those properties that were bought, they’re reduced in value and their income levels have changed as well because job levels have reduced in Perth and as a result, they’ve become clients at Unlock the Block, we’ve had to help them out of that situation and that’s where I think my strategy is that I’ve always looked at how can I manufacture growth and if we’re holding onto property how can we manufacture property that allows it to be positive from day one.
+That kind of suits my personality, one I’m impatient and that’s the trait as well, I'm not one to, I don't really like relying on what the market's doing to create, to manufacture equity or manufacture growth.
+I don't like sitting still and it's worked out well for us particularly in the Perth market where a lot of property owners have bought at the wrong time.
+And now the market's taking a shift and those properties that were bought, they're reduced in value and their income levels have changed as well because job levels have reduced in Perth and as a result, they've become clients at Unlock the Block, we've had to help them out of that situation and that's where I think my strategy is that I've always looked at how can I manufacture growth and if we’re holding onto property how can we manufacture property that allows it to be positive from day one.

 However, Marion’s property journey has not always been smooth sailing, as he has many learning experiences to share.

 We’ve definitely had some low points that could have been a disastrous result.
 So back then, going to a lot of seminars and learning about the property, whilst we were going to free seminars to look at and get an education on property, it’s also behind, realising that these seminars are designed to be able to sell a product that the presenters are trying to promote.
-And that back in 2011, 2012 the mining was screaming up and so had a lot of investment.
-The presenters the promoting investing into mining towns based on the extremely high yields and extremely high growth and that mining was set to be an asset and set to be strategy.
+And that back in 2011, 2012, the mining was screaming up and so had a lot of investment.
+The presenters the promoting investing into mining towns based on the extremely high yields and extremely high growth and that mining was set to be an asset and set to be a strategy.

-And we were quite the naive at that time in the process back then and thinking Well everything seems to stack up.
+And we were quite the naive at that time in the process back then and thinking well everything seems to stack up.
 We looked at the information that was provided to us as opposed to us looking for the information and being satisfied and having a level of comfort with what we found.
 We relied on the information that was provided and we purchased an off the plan property in a mining town and at that time it was producing fantastic yields and fantastic growth and the project was due to be completed in the next couple of years.
-During that time frame, while the project at this mining town was taking place, the market took a heavy dive and one thing that we did well in the one thing that we’re extremely thankful of is we read through the signed document and we saw that the contract was going to be valid for up to three years and we thought to hang on that’s a long time to be able to be bound to a contract for three years, what if something happens.
+During that time frame, while the project at this mining town was taking place, the market took a heavy dive and one thing that we did well in the one thing that we’re extremely thankful for is we read through the signed document and we saw that the contract was going to be valid for up to three years and we thought to hang on that’s a long time to be able to be bound to a contract for three years, what if something happens?

 By checking the fine print and making their own adjustments, Marion and his wife were able to narrowly avoid an otherwise investment disaster.

-We reduced that timeframe to 12 months and then we put the offer through that and because it was a presale, we couldn’t get any deposit from the banks so we had to front up the deposit which was forty thousand dollars deposit down and the market took a dive.
-The property I remember calling the mining town speaking to some of the real estate agents and they were saying well these properties are now selling for less than half the value of what they were selling before.
-And given that this is a presale contract you have to go in as a cash, unconditional cash offer.
-So if it were to settle we knew that we had to basically find these funds one way or another and knowing that it was just, we wouldn’t ever be able to get those funds back and it wasn’t just ourselves there were hundreds of people in the same project that we’re in the same situation and we were fortunate enough to be able to be pulled out of the contract after 12 months because titles hadn’t been issued and we were refunded our full deposit.
+We reduced that time-frame to 12 months and then we put the offer through that and because it was a presale, we couldn’t get any deposit from the banks so we had to front up the deposit which was forty thousand dollars deposit down and the market took a dive.
+The property I remember calling the mining town speaking to some real estate agents and they were saying well these properties are now selling for less than half the value of what they were selling before.
+And given that this is a presale contract, you have to go in as a cash, unconditional cash offer.
+So if it were to settle we knew that we needed to find these funds one way or another and knowing that it was just, we wouldn’t ever be able to get those funds back and it wasn’t just ourselves there were hundreds of people in the same project that we’re in the same situation and we were fortunate enough to be able to be pulled out of the contract after 12 months because titles hadn’t been issued and we were refunded our full deposit.
 But hundreds of people lost hundreds of thousands of dollars in this project and the developer actually was done for fraud and reviewed under ASIC and so forth but yet we could have lost a lot of money and we could have put us in a fairly sticky situation from that, we were just lucky enough that we went through that one.
 If we did anything right out of that one we just read through the fine print and changed one thing on that bit of paper that saved us.
 And what I learned from that is that we can never rely on the advice of other people.

 We can only educate ourselves and have no better certainty in the power of knowledge which helps us.
 I guess it takes that fear and the anxiety of it and that's been my motivation ever since it's just knowledge knowledge knowledge and helping others to create that knowledge.